mstingl/ReStock/README.md

    - to the `mods/` folder on other platforms.
 1. Place the craftscript to `%serverroot%/config/worldedit/craftscripts/`.
 1. In the same directory create a folder called `restock`.
-1. and place your .json chest array file into that folder (name it `default.json` if you want to omit the filename on command execution).
+1. and place your .json container array file into that folder (name it `default.json` if you want to omit the filename on command execution).

 <br/>